automl/SMAC3/source/manual.rst

             previous_param = p

 cs is the Configuration space Object.
-In line 54 we declare each of the 16 parameters to be Categorical parameters that can take the values 0 or 1 and are set by default to 0.
+We declare each of the 16 parameters to be Categorical parameters that can take the values 0 or 1 and are set by default to 0.
 They are also given the names '1' to '16'.
-Further we can showcase how to setup conditionals/conditionalities in this example.
+Further we illustrate how to setup conditionals in this example.

 Parameter 'i+1' is conditioned on parameter 'i' and thus only activated if parameter 'i' is set to 1.
 For example parameter '1' is only active once parameter '0' is set to 1.
 Using conditionals in such a way restricts the search space quite a bit.
-This way *SMAC* won't have to query regions in the searchspace that are non-improving, like '0100000000000000' or '0100000000000001'.
-Both return the same value as the default namely 0.
+This way *SMAC* won't have to query regions in the search space that are non-improving, like '0100000000000000' or '0100000000000001'.
+Both return the same value as the default, i.e. 0.

-After the config space was setup we can create a scenario object and initialise the Stats object with it.
+After the configuration space was setup we can create a scenario object and initialize the Stats object with it.

     .. code-block:: python
-        :lineno-start: 64
+        :lineno-start: 55

         # SMAC scenario object
         scenario = Scenario({"run_obj": "quality",  # we optimize quality (alternative runtime)